 Payless ShoeSource, Inc.

-- Representing the voluntary administrators of one of Australia’s largest airlines, Virgin Australia Holdings Limited (Administrators Appointed), as special noteholder liaison counsel to liaise with noteholders under several issuances of notes with an aggregate value of approximately AUD 1.9bn in connection with the voluntary administration as well as assisting with certain US law matters.
+- Advised the voluntary administrators (and later, deed administrators) of Australia’s second-largest airline, Virgin Australia, as special noteholder liaison counsel, liaising with noteholders under several issuances of notes with an aggregate value of approximately AUD$1.9bn, in connection with the company’s voluntary administration.

 Other key lawyers: